 Psoriasis affects each person a little differently.
 Symptoms depend on the type of psoriasis and can appear or disappear at any time.
 Symptoms often appear near the joints — especially elbows and knees — but can also be found on the scalp, face, hands, and other parts of the body.
 Symptoms worsen during flares (also called exacerbations) and may subside during periods of remission.

-The most common symptoms include discolored, scaly patches of skin that can crack or bleed; dry skin; shedding skin; and itching, burning, or stinging sensations.
-Other symptoms may include thick, white or silvery scales on the skin (plaques) and nails that are thick or ridged (nail psoriasis).
-In cases of psoriatic arthritis, symptoms can also include joint pain and swelling, as well as joint damage and deformity.
+The most common symptoms include discolored, scaly patches of skin that can crack or bleed, dry skin, shedding skin, and itching, burning, or stinging sensations.
+Other symptoms may include thick, white, or silvery scales on the skin (plaques) and nails that are thick or ridged (nail psoriasis).
+In cases of psoriatic arthritis, symptoms can also include joint pain and swelling, as well as joint damage and deformity in advanced stages of psoriatic arthritis (arthritis mutilans).

 Psoriasis symptoms can come and go with flare-ups — periods of time with new or worsened psoriasis symptoms.
 Common flare triggers include stress, smoking, alcohol consumption, some medications, skin injuries, and cold, dry weather.